LearnEntertainment

 Lessons for Founders

-1. Solve the User's Problem, not the Industry's
+1. Solve the User's Problem, Not the Industry's

 Key Takeaways